 Today’s Image of the Day from NASA Earth Observatory shows a record amount of meltwater across Svalbard.
-The melting has been caused by unusually hot temperatures this summer.
+The melting was caused by unusually hot temperatures in summer 2022.

 “The abundant meltwater, much of which flowed to the ocean, is the latest expression of a rapidly warming climate in Norway’s ice-covered archipelago,” says NASA.